-Additionally, BE will provide training and relevant information to commercial enforcement personnel on issues pertaining to commercial cross border traffic under the provisions within the North American Free Trade Agreement (NAFTA).
-This grant will also provide education to Mexico-based carriers through the Mexican Commercial Industry Education Program (MCIEP) seminars.
+A major component of collision reduction is involving the CMV industry and the motoring public in education.
+The CHP will use education and training to assist in the reduction of the number of fatal collisions involving CMVs by providing officers/inspectors training and relevant information on issues pertaining to North American Free Trade Agreement (NAFTA).
+In addition, the CHP will provide education to Mexico-based carriers through the Mexican Commercial Industry Education Program (MCIEP) seminars.